banointan/myitjournal/docs/security/dokumentation/webserver/apache/http-1.1-deaktivieren.md

 ---

 ### Step 2: Understand the `Protocols` Directive
+**Note:** This chapter is for informational purposes.
+If you are already familiar with Apache’s protocol negotiation and the Protocols directive, you may safely skip Step 2.

 Apache’s Protocols directive controls which HTTP versions your server supports and in which order.

 The official documentation often shows configurations like:
 ```bash